danboyle8637/thistimefitness/src/content/Ignite/benefit3.md

 Every week you’ll get one fitness challenge and one nutrition challenge to accelerate your fat loss… build more strength… and create new healthy habits.

-Don’t worry each challenge is small and takes only 20 seconds to a couple minutes to complete.
+Don’t worry each challenge is small and takes only 20 seconds... maybe a couple minutes to complete.